Editors note: This is a paid advertisement

 In 2014 O’Hanlon Seed added a strip tilling with dry fertilizer operation that they offer to their producers.
 This year, they are able to apply liquid fertilizer with the strip tiller also.
 Strip tilling helps decrease costs and gives the ability to get the right nutrients into the root zone of the crop so there is nothing blowing in the wind or running away with the rain.

 O’Hanlon Seed started offering custom tillage equipment in 2016.
 Dustin said this is high cost equipment they can run for producers or they will rent it out to producers, so they don’t have to purchase it themselves.
 “It’s yet another way to help growers out and minimize their cost,” he said.

 Shamrock Agriculture Consulting has been an integral part of O’Hanlon Seed since 2005.
 Their agronomists are Tyler Gruntorad and Jake Dreiling.

 Both go out into the fields during the growing season and help growers with their weekly plant health checks.
 They also conduct moisture probes in the fields and make sure there is no over or under watering of the crops.
-Through this they can make accurate irrigation schedules.
 Although they are monitoring the fields all summer, O’Hanlon said 90 percent of the agronomy work is done in the fall before anything is planted.
 He says that is when all the data is analyzed, and plans are made.

-O’Hanlon said in the ever changing ag business, they are constantly looking into new ideas, different crop styles and they work to stay knowledgeable and help growers adapt quickly, showing them the benefits and risks.
+O’Hanlon said in the ever changing ag business, they are constantly looking into new ideas and they work to stay knowledgeable and help growers adapt quickly, showing them the benefits and risks.